devmount/sloth.css/docs/pages/utilities/effects.md

 ### Elevation

-To make an element appear over or inside a surface, the `.shadow-*` classes can be used.
+To make an element appear over or inside a surface, the `shadow-*` classes can be used.

 <div class="demo flex items-start gap-4">
   <div class="flex-col gap-2 items-center justify-center bg-muted p-4 rounded relative">